motswadisiabramn-stack/freecodecamp-projects/README.md

-# freecodecamp-projects
+# freeCodeCamp Projects

-Projects I built while learning on freeCodeCamp
+These are projects I built while learning web development on freeCodeCamp.

+## Technologies used
+- HTML
+- CSS
+- JavaScript

+Built for learning and practice.